mmbman/Katagiri/1984-05-18-Awakening-of-Faith-Talk-11.md

 > This Consciousness has two aspects which embrace all states of existence and create all states of existence.
 [They are: (a) the aspect of enlightenment, and (b) the aspect of nonenlightenment.]

-Because this consciousness, *ālāyavijñāna*, is completely the foundation, the ground for our life.
+Because this consciousness, *ālayavijñāna*, is completely the foundation, the ground for our life.
 So on this ground, many beings exist simultaneously.
 On the other hand, it is not always passive – it’s creating, constantly; all sentient beings.
 So on the ground, in the foundation of human life, there are all sentient beings.
 Simultaneously, all sentient beings are created, constantly.
 Produced.

-So that is the panoramic picture of the foundation of human consciousness, so-called *ālāyavijñāna*.
+So that is the panoramic picture of the foundation of human consciousness, so-called *ālayavijñāna*.
 And then if you look at that foundation, very naturally it is characterized by two aspects, that is *enlightenment* and *non-enlightenment*.
 Because in terms of enlightenment, mind is very kind, compassionate.
 Even though you don’t know why you are compassionate or kind, immediately you can do it, you can be kind.
 On the other hand, you don’t know why you are brutal or unkind or violent, but you do [those], always.
 So very naturally, there are two kinds of things [that] come up, two kinds of characteristic of foundation of human life.

 So, the enlightenment and non-enlightenment are merged together.
 Very naturally, if you see one aspect of the mind, so-called not-enlightenment – in other words, you are very violent – if you look at yourself, how brutal you are, how unkind you are, at that time it is a negative understanding of human life.
 But within the negative expression of human life, there is a positive aspect of human life which is always working, by which negative expression of life comes into existence.
 In other words, if I say “I am a bad boy,” simultaneously within that negative expression, so-called *bad boy*, simultaneously *good boy* [is] working within the bad boy.
 In other words, bad boy contains good boy.